Health & Wellness

 They're common medications for cats and dogs

 Your pet may not be able to tell us exactly how they're feeling, but observant pet parents may notice changes in their behavior from new medication.
 In fact, two of the most commonly prescribed medicines for cats and dogs — antibiotics and steroids — both come with sometimes irritating side effects.
-Fetch teamed up with veterinarian and pet health advocate Dr. Aliya McCullough to share what pet parents need to know about these common medications and their side effects.
+Fetch teamed up with Fetch's on-staff veterinarian and pet health advocate Dr. Aliya McCullough to share what pet parents need to know about these common medications and their side effects.

 Side effects of antibiotics in pets